byu-cpe/ecen520_student/resources/tools.md

 There are 24 computers in the embedded lab (room EB 438).
 These computers can be accessed as `embed-XX.ee.byu.edu` where `XX` is the number of the computer (note that the number is two digits, so computer 1 is `embed-01.ee.byu.edu`).

+### Nexys4 DDR Boards

+The Nexys4 DDR boards are available on select computers in the embedded lab (EB 438).

 ## Xilinx Vivado